TristanBlackwell/flawlessfinish_frontend/README.md

 The website required displaying various information regarding the salon, treatments and Wellness rooms that are rented by external companies/individuals.

 A payment solution was required for allowing clients to purchase vouchers, a booking system for scheduling hair appointments and a contact form in the event of customers having questions to the business.

+Strapi CMS is used for editing content live quickly and efficiently

 **This is the code for the front end of the website**